 FRADECO FAQ – Answers to frequently asked questions about payroll, social security, and taxes

-Welcome to the FAQ section of FRADECO – your partner for payroll, social security, and international tax issues.
+Welcome to the FAQ section of FRADECO – your partner for tax consulting, payroll, social security, and international tax issues.

 In addition to general information on payroll processes and social security reporting requirements, you can also find out how FRADECO supports you in the correct processing of payroll, contributions, and tax returns.